-2 Nondeterministic automata
+II Nondeterministic automata

 A nondeterministic finite automaton, abbreviated NFA, is one that may make "guesses" as it processes characters.
 More precisely, its transition function gives not a single new state but a set of possibilities.
+There may be several arrows out of a state, all labeled with the same character.
+Or there may be a state with no arrow labeled with a particular character.
 Let $\mathcal{P}(Q)$ be the set of subsets of Q, and consider a transition function of the form

-$\delta: Q \times \mathcal{A} \to \mathcal{P}(\mathcal{A}).$
+$$\delta: Q \times \mathcal{A} \to \mathcal{P}(\mathcal{Q}).$$

-If the automaton is in state q and encounters a symbol c, then $\delta(q, c)$ is the set of possible next states.
+If the automaton is in state q and encounters a symbol c, then $\delta(q,c)$ is the set of possible next states.
 One can think of the new state as being chosen randomly from the set.
 The set may have just one element, in which case there is no choice; or the set may even be empty, in which case there is no new state and the automaton freezes up.
 We can define a function that gives us the set of possible states of the automaton after processing a string.
 It is a function that takes a set of states and a string and produces a set of states.